All Episodes

 It's more crowded than it has been in the past.

-So here's the media in Philadelphia, CBS beside itself.
+So, here's the media in Philadelphia.

-Look all the hard work we've done to dissuade people.
+More people than ever show up with all the hard work we've done to dissuade people.

-They're hoping people turn in their guns, and instead more people than usual showing up to buy some.
+They're hoping people turn in their guns and instead more people than usual showing up to buy some.

 Kathleen Georgia and Lisa, great to have you on the EIB network.